 - Gain valuable career experience, which will inspire your future career choices

-For us, it’s also about finding and engaging talented and passionate people, who’ll make a difference to our business in the long term.
-That’s why if you complete the internship successfully, and enjoy your experience, there could be a place available for you on our 2020 Customer Solutions graduate programme.
+For us, it’s about finding and engaging talented and passionate people who’ll make a difference to our business in the long term.
+That’s why if you complete the internship successfully, and enjoy your experience, there could be a place available for you on our 2021 Customer Solutions graduate programme.

 What you'll do

 The internship starts with an induction.
-You’ll then begin a ten week placement, where you’ll attend training workshops, get involved with our day to day work, and take part in a business improvement project.
+You’ll then begin a 10 week placement where you’ll attend training workshops, get involved with our day to day work, and take part in a business project.
 If you join Commercial Banking, you’ll complete this project individually and, if you join Structured Finance, you’ll do it in teams.

-You’ll be updating your learning log so, towards the end of the internship, you’ll be able to show off everything you’ve learned in your final assessment.
+You’ll be updating your learning log so, towards the end of the internship, you’ll be able to show us everything you’ve learned in your final assessment.

-We’ll pair you up with a ‘buddy’ and a line manager you’ll support you for the full ten weeks.
+We’ll pair you up with a ‘buddy’ and a manager who’ll support you for the full 10 weeks.
 Your buddy will be a current graduate who’ll help you get settled by sharing their experience.
 Your line manager will provide guidance and support throughout the programme, and help you grow your professional network.

-For a fuller picture of how you’ll progress through the ten weeks, check out the learning journey below.
+For a fuller picture of how you’ll progress through the 10 weeks, check out the learning journey below.

-Over the ten weeks, you’ll be taking part in a business improvement project, linked to one area of Commercial Banking or Structured Finance.
+Over the 10 weeks, you’ll be taking part in a business improvement project, linked to your business area.

 We’ll ask you to find a solution, or improvement in a specific area.
-This will give you the chance to complete research on a topic, work collaboratively, develop a business plan, and come up with recommendations for improvement or change to support our ambitions.
-You’ll present on this towards the end of the programme (in teams if you join Structured Finance)
+This’ll give you the chance to complete research on a topic, work collaboratively, develop a business plan, and come up with recommendations for improvement or change to support our ambitions.
+You’ll present on this towards the end of the programme.

 This will be a great way of putting new ideas forward, making a real contribution and getting a sense of what our team culture is really all about.
 You’ll find out about the specifics of this project during your induction.